kartoeffelchen/sabbaticaldiary/_posts/2023-03-17-lunch-at-a-cafe.md

 Going to a cafe for lunch!
 The menu changes every day and a main with a side or drink is only €8.90.
 Most importantly, it is quiet and the food is served quickly.
 We will make it our new weekly activity.

 Our low point:
 Felix had his first vaccination.
-Fortunately, he was only feeling unwell and had a slight fever for a day afterwards.
+Fortunately, he had a slight fever for only a day afterwards.